- stands for Acquisition, Activation, Retention, Referral, Revenue

 3—dozens and more

-There is one vital point missing in AARRR—it doesn’t take into account the team’s efforts.
-Increasing your key metrics is important but you should never forget how much it will cost.
-Our budgets are not limitless and effort can be by far the most essential part of the prioritization process.
+There is one vital point missing in AARRR—it doesn’t take into account costs.
+Increasing your key metrics is important, but you can’t afford to neglect the price.
 To grow faster, you want to find quick wins.
-Add to the framework a restricting criterion to highlight the cheapest and most valuable solutions.
+Decide on effort criteria (e.g., development complexity or promotion cost) and add them with negative weight to highlight the cheapest and most valuable solutions.

 5. Choose Scores

-Finally, decide on numbers you are going to use for estimation.
-For example, you can use Fibonacci or Exponential sequences.
-We use the range from 0 to 3.
-The scores themselves are not that important as how you explain them.
-Adding what each score means to the criteria description helps to simplify the estimation, make it more solid and fast.
-We’ve added MoSCoW method to Ducalis AARRR template:
+Decide on the numbers to use for estimation.
+Fibonacci or Exponential are great sequences to use.
+We use the 0—3 range.
+The numbers are not that important as how you explain them.
+Add score descriptions to facilitate the estimation.
+We’ve added MoSCoW as score descriptions to our AARRR template: